datalad/datalad-osf/docs/source/exportdatacode.rst

 Imagine you are a PhD student and want to collaborate on a fun little side project with a student at another institute.
 It is quite obvious for the two of you that your code will be hosted on GitHub_.
-And you also know enough about DataLad, that using it for the whole project will be really beneficial.
+And you also know enough about DataLad_, that using it for the whole project will be really beneficial.

 But what about the data you are collecting?
 The Dropbox is already full (`DataLad third party providers <http://handbook.datalad.org/en/latest/basics/101-138-sharethirdparty.html>`_).
 And Amazon services don't seem to be your best alternative.
-Suddenly you remember, that you got an OSF_ account recently, and that there is this nice `Datalad extension <https://github.com/datalad/datalad-osf/>`_ to set up a SpecialRemote on OSF_.
+Suddenly you remember, that you got an OSF_ account recently, and that there is this nice `Datalad extension <https://github.com/datalad/datalad-osf/>`_ to set up a `Special Remote`_ on OSF_.

 Walk through
 ------------